lukebemish/brainfrick/brainmaps.md

     public void someMethod(@javax.annotation.Nonnull java.lang.String)
 class java.lang.Object
 ```
-All manner of objects can be annotated in a brainmap.
-These annotations should use
+All brainmap entries, as well as method or constructor parameters, can be annotated.
-`@` for annotations which ought to be runtime-visible, and `@?` for annotations
+These annotations should use `@` for annotations which ought to be runtime-visible,
-which should be in the class file but invisible at runtime.
-Annotations may
+and `@?` for annotations which should be in the class file but invisible at runtime.
-optionally take a comma-separated list of name-value pairs, of the following
+Annotations may optionally take a comma-separated list of name-value pairs, with
-forms:
+values of the following forms:

 | Type        | Example                                                           |
 | :------     | :---------------------------------------------------------------- |